steffanimelo/gch-API-backEnd/README.md

 ## Current Version

 The current version of the API is 1.
-The Game Characters API is an open API, which means no authentification is required to query the data.
-Since no authentification is required, there is only support for GET requests.
+The Game Characters API is an open API, which means no authentication is required to query the data.
+Since no authentication is required, there is only support for GET requests.

 ## Rate Limit